Inflammatory Bowel Disease

 Bile acids (BA) act as signaling molecules that interact with the farnesoid X receptor (FXR) and the G protein-coupled bile acid receptor 1 (GPBAR1) that are highly expressed in the ileum and the colon.

-FXR is believed to have a protective effect on IBD, by playing a role in maintaining intestinal barrier integrity, by controlling the expression of genes involved in inflammatory responses and by suppressing the production of pro-inflammatory cytokines and chemokines.
-Its exact role remains, nonetheless, to be elucidated in a human-based system, since animal studies on FXR have shown inconsistent and unreliable results Andersen et al., Cell, Nov 2021.
+FXR is believed to have a protective effect on IBD, by maintaining the integrity of the intestinal barrier and by suppressing the production of pro-inflammatory cytokines and chemokines.
+Its exact role remains, nonetheless, to be elucidated in a human-based system, since animal studies on FXR have shown inconsistent and unreliable results 58.

-Bile acid malabsorption in the ileum is frequently observed in IBD patients, particularly those with CD, and can lead to diarrhea, abdominal pain and bloating Vitek, IBD, Feb 2015.
+Malabsorption of BA in the ileum is frequently observed in IBD patients, particularly those with CD, and can lead to diarrhea, abdominal pain and bloating 59.

 The gut microbiota can modulate the BA pool size and composition through conversion of primary BA to secondary BA, and amino acids conjugation.

-Reciprocally, BAs were found to shape the gut microbiota through regulation of growth and survival of specific bacterial species.
+Reciprocally, BAs were found to shape the gut microbiota through regulation of the growth and the survival of specific bacterial species.

-Patients with IBD develop an altered BA composition characterized by an increase in primary BA and a decrease in secondary BA, probably as a consequence of gut dysbiosis Xu et al., Med., Jun 2024.
+Patients with IBD develop an altered BA composition characterized by an increase in primary BA and a decrease in secondary BA, probably as a consequence of gut dysbiosis 60.

-The BA pool compositions in rodents are very different in humans.
+The BA pool composition in rodents is very different in humans.

-Furthermore, rodents’ liver and gut microbiome can hydroxylate LCA into the less toxic hyodeoxycholic acid (HDCA), and this metabolic pathway is more active in rodents than in humans, contributing to inter-species differences in BA toxicity Lin et al., Drug Metab.
-Dis., Mar 2020.
+The liver and the gut microbiome can hydroxylate LCA into the less toxic hyodeoxycholic acid (HDCA).
+However, this metabolic pathway is more active in rodents than in humans, contributing to inter-species differences in BA toxicity 62.

-In humans, most primary BA are glycine conjugated, while in rodents, the majority of primary BAs are taurine conjugated Xue et al., Cells, Oct 2021.
+In humans, most primary BAs are glycine conjugated, while in rodents, the majority of primary BAs are taurine conjugated 63.

-in contrast to humans, in which CDCA is the most potent endogenous FXR agonist, the taurine-conjugated α/βMCA exert antagonistic FXR activity in rodents, which explains higher synthesis rates of BA in rodents compared to humans Zhang et al., J. Clin.
-Med., Dec 2021.
+In contrast to humans, in which CDCA is the most potent endogenous FXR agonist, the taurine-conjugated α/βMCA exert antagonistic FXR activity in rodents, which might explain the higher synthesis rates of BAs in rodents compared to humans 64.

 Species-specific differences in gene expression regulation

-Non-coding RNA, including microRNA (miRNA) and long non-coding RNA (lncRNA), plays a key role in gene expression regulation.
+Non-coding RNA, including microRNA (miRNA) and long non-coding RNA (lncRNA), play a key role in gene expression regulation through epigenetic, transcriptional and post-transcriptional mechanisms.

 Species-specific differences in immune system